 While new timeshares continue to be sold daily, only a small percentage of timeshare owners manage to sell their timeshares through secondary market transactions.
 The resale market is oversaturated with timeshares of varying types and sizes, and simply lacks the demand required to accommodate the surplus inventory.
 Determining the value of a timeshare when attempting to sell can be challenging, as there are limited sales of comparable timeshares to use as a reference when establishing a fair price.

-Timeshare Ownership is Difficult to Liquidate
+Timeshare Resales Prove Difficult to Sell

-Not All Secondary Market Service Providers Are Alike
+Not All Timeshare Resellers Are Alike

-Real estate brokers who specialize in timeshare resales can sometimes help owners liquidate their vacation ownerships through a commissionable sale.
+Real estate brokers who specialize in timeshare resales can sometimes help owners liquidate their timeshare through a commissionable sale.
 These brokers will often limit their services however to a select number of resalable resorts, leaving other owners to contend with the timeshare resale market on their own.
 Some timeshare owners might chose to hire a resale marketer.
 These groups commonly charge an upfront fee for basic advertising on their own company website.
 The timeshare marketer may act as an agent for either party, depending on whether they represent the buyer or seller.
 It’s important for the timeshare owner to know if this relationship exists in advance to avoid a conflict of interest.
 The timeshare developer’s guidelines also restrict intervals from being sold in certain ways, such as to a third party without their approval prior to sale.